 - Leave enough time.
 Cooking is messy.
 It takes time.
 Embrace it.
-This is not a luxury, although many food shows position it as such.
 We are talking about the process of preparing food, without which, we would die.
 Literally, right?
 So leave time to do it properly, and dare I say, have some fun?
 Turn on the radio, pour a glass of water or wine if you desire, and enlist the help of others.
 Have a conversation while you cook.
 It can be life changing – or at least enjoyable.

-- Much like life, cooking is a journey, not a destination.
+- Look at cooking as a journey, not a destination.
 We are never “done”, so stop trying to finish.
 The next meal, the next day, the next occasion are on the horizon.
 That’s the tricky part of making better choices.
 There is no finish line, only a continued journey, so don’t wish to be done.
-Learn how to do more while you travel on your culinary adventure.
+Keep on learning and experimenting.
+Enjoy your culinary adventure.